Visiting : Paris

 François-Xavier Roth, conductor

 Les Siècles is an orchestra that performs musical works from Baroque to our present times on instruments from the respective eras.
-And Les Siècles are also young and dedicated musicians of the highest musical standard, ready to permanently adapt to widely diverse styles of playing.
+Les Siècles are young, dedicated musicians of the highest musical standard, ready to permanently adapt to widely diverse and latest styles of playing.

 Anyone who has not yet heard Les Siècles perform can know more than half of what there is to know about historically informed performances.
 The maxim of this orchestra, founded by François-Xavier Roth in 2003, is to play musical works on instruments that were in use at the time of their creation.
 A huge store that will always allow the choice of the right instrument – although indispensable – is not all that is needed.
 You also need musicians who are prepared and able to play several different instruments within a single concert and to shift from one style of playing to another at the drop of a hat.
 Roth managed to find these artists – young, dedicated musicians who are always looking for new challenges, just like their conductor.
 The result sounds stunning.
 In the diction and blended musical colours of their epoch, the works sound more direct, more eloquent and fresher.